drdhaval2785/SanskritSpellCheck/README.md

 Note 2a: A separate program (faultfinder3a-html.php) may be used to construct html output from a txt file in the format described in Note 2.
+Note 3.
+AllvsMW_sf.txt is the data in standard format as mentioned in https://github.com/sanskrit-lexicon/CORRECTIONS/issues/154.
+This format helps easy correction submission.

 ```
 php faultfinder3a-html.php AllvsMW.txt AllvsMW-norepeat.html